 There is no point in us continuing to hurt each other over it, we are all Good people just trying to survive and protect the ones we love.

 I am an active member of The Church of Jesus Christ of Latter Day Saints.
 My Church has not taught me to hate or judge gays.
 They have their own struggles that I will never know, and I will love them just as God and my Gospel have asked me too.
 I love and support, all my friends and family, first and foremost as people!
 I want them to be happy in whatever makes them happy, I find joy in seeing their happiness and growth.

-This is stereo-typical of me but being a dancer I have had the opportunity to have all kinds of gay friends starting at a very young age, even when the country was still against it.
-In fact I can think of several situations where, I was the only person on my dance company that knew of my gay friends, their desires or conflicts.
-They confided in my because I was the only person they felt would not judge them by knowing their, then secret!
+This is stereotypical of me but being a dancer, I had the opportunity to have all kinds of gay friends starting at a very young age, even when the country was still against it.
+In fact, I can think of several situations where, I was the only person on my dance company that knew of my gay friends, their desires or conflicts.
+They confided in me because I was the only person they felt would not judge them by knowing they’re, then secret!
 I was the first person that they came out too, and yet I never wavered in my love for them.
-Through fighting for my gay friends I wavered in my belief for this Church, but now that I understand it more I know my God and His Gospel do not waver in their love for them, as they don’t waver in their love for me (sinner).
+Through fighting for my gay friends I wavered in my belief for this Church, but now that I understand it more I know my God and His Gospel do not hesitate in their love for them, as they don’t waver in their love for me (sinner).

 I now understand more of the reasoning behind it, and I know that my church is mourning the way this news came about.
 It was not fair for someone to leak these sensitive changes or updates, without the church being prepared to teach us why.
 The church would never let the news create its own headline, and get a hold of something that they did not present to their members first.
 They have a great history of educating the process and reasoning on a subject as sensitive as this.
 I am confident that when we are more educated, that we will feel reassured of the love God has, for every single one of his children!